 Full Profile Social Studies Teacher, Fountain-Fort Carson HS

 Colorado Springs, CO

-Caroline Foley graduated from CC in 2016 with a major in Education.
-While at CC, she was involved with Kappa Alpha Theta, New Student Orientation, and worked as a private tutor.
+Melissa Seehausen graduated from CC in 2016 with a major in Education and a minor in Studio Art.
+While at CC, she was involved with the Outdoor Recreation Club and the Student Organization for Sexual Safety.